-As education becomes more and more expensive, many students must take out student loans to pay for college.
+As education becomes more and more expensive, many students must take out and consolidate student loans to pay for college.
 It is not always the ideal solution, but there are many different types of student loan programs that try to make the process as easy and affordable as possible.
 In fact, student loan interest rates are very low right now, so it can be a smart choice.
 If you do decide on getting a student loan, here is what you need to know.

 How to Apply For a Student Loan